Cardinal (Catholic Church)

 The coat of arms of a cardinal (who is a bishop or archbishop) is indicated by a red galero (wide-brimmed hat) with 15 tassels on each side (the motto and escutcheon are proper to the individual cardinal).

 A cardinal (Note: Its full title is "cardinal of the Holy Roman Church" (Sanctæ Romanæ Ecclesiæ cardinalis).) is a senior member of the clergy of the Catholic Church.
 As titular members of the clergy of the Diocese of Rome, they serve as advisors to the pope, who is the bishop of Rome and the visible head (Note: According to Catholic teaching, Jesus Christ is the "invisible head" of the Church, while the pope is the "visible head".) of the worldwide Catholic Church.
 Cardinals are chosen and formally created by the pope, and typically hold the title for life.
 Collectively, they constitute the College of Cardinals.
-The most solemn responsibility of the cardinals is to elect a new pope in a conclave, almost always from among themselves, with a few historical exceptions, when the Holy See is vacant.
+The most solemn responsibility of the cardinals is to elect a new pope in a conclave when the Holy See is vacant.
+With a few historical exceptions, popes are elected from among the College of Cardinals.

 During the period between a pope's death or resignation and the election of his successor, the day-to-day governance of the Holy See is in the hands of the College of Cardinals.
 The right to participate in a conclave is limited to cardinals who have not reached the age of 80 years by the day the vacancy occurs.
 With the pope, cardinals collectively participate in papal consistories, in which matters of importance to the Church are considered and new cardinals may be created.
 Cardinals of working age are also often appointed to roles overseeing dicasteries (departments) of the Roman Curia, the central administration of the Catholic Church.

 Cardinals are drawn from a variety of backgrounds, being appointed as cardinals in addition to their existing roles within the Church.
 Most cardinals are bishops and archbishops leading dioceses and archdioceses around the world – often the most prominent diocese or archdiocese in their country.
 Others are titular bishops who are current or former officials within the Roman Curia, generally the heads of dicasteries and other bodies linked to the Curia.
 A very small number are priests recognised by the pope for their service to the Church.
 Canon law requires them to be generally consecrated as bishops before they are made cardinals, but some are granted a papal dispensation.
 (Note: The most recent recipient of such a dispensation (as of 2024) is Timothy Radcliffe.)
 There are no strict criteria for elevation to the College of Cardinals.
 Since 1917, a potential cardinal must already be at least a priest, but laymen have been cardinals in the past.
 The selection is entirely up to the pope, and tradition is his only guide.

 there are serving cardinals, of whom are eligible to vote in a conclave to elect a new pope.